wilkesreid/wyld/README.md

 The conditions supported are greater than `>`, less than `<`, greater than or equal to `>=`, and less than or equal to `<=`.

-There ~~are two ways~~ is only one currently implemented way to evaluate multiple conditions at once.
-Use a single `&` operator to separate conditions.
+There are two ways to evaluate multiple conditions at once.
+The first is to use a single `&` operator to separate conditions.

 ```
 var map = Wyld.Map({